A Full Day Walking The Streets of Hanoi Old Quarter

 A quick map for walking in Hanoi Old Quarter

-Following the map above, you can turn right on Gia Ngu to reach Hang Be market (numbered 1), cross the street to Nguyen Huu Huan for a bowl of Xoi Xeo (numbered 2) at Xoi Yen restaurant and do people-watching.
+Using the map above, take a right on Gia Ngu to reach Hang Be Market (marked as 1), then cross the street to Nguyen Huu Huan for a delightful bowl of Xoi Xeo (marked as 2) at Xoi Yen restaurant, perfect for people-watching.

-After finishing your trip on Hang Buom Street, turn back to the junction with Hang Giay and keep walking till you meet Hang Chieu Street.
-Turning right and witness one of the 21 castle gates of Thang Long: O Quan Chuong (Quan Chuong Gate).
-Suffering from the damage of time, the gate is still remaining its original shape with one main gate 2 two small gates in both sides.
+After exploring Hang Buom Street, return to the junction with Hang Giay and continue until you reach Hang Chieu Street.
+Turn right to witness one of the 21 gates of Thang Long: O Quan Chuong (Quan Chuong Gate).
+Despite the ravages of time, the gate still retains its original form, featuring one main arch and two smaller sides.

-Exit Dong Xuan Market through its main gate on Dong Xuan Street, turn right and move forward to get Hang Duong Street, where is homeland to dried sweetened fruits or vegetables called “ô mai” and “mứt” (marked 8).
-On this street, one can visit Cau Dong Pagoda, buit during 17th century, worshiping the Prime Minister Tran Thu Do, who made a major contribution to give birth to Tran Dynasty (1225-1400).
+Exiting Dong Xuan Market through its main gate on Dong Xuan Street, turn right and continue to Hang Duong Street, famous for its dried sweetened fruits and vegetables known as “ô mai” and “mứt” (marked as 8).
+On this vibrant street, visit Cau Dong Pagoda, constructed in the 17th century, which honors Prime Minister Tran Thu Do, significant in establishing the Tran Dynasty (1225-1400).

-It may take you 5 minutes to get Ly Quoc Su Street to the left of Hang Gai; the street is crowded with clothes shop and is the address of Ly Quoc Su Temple, erected in 1131 during Ly Dynasty which possess ancient architecture.
-The end of this street is the magnificent Saint Joseph Cathedral at 40 Nha Chung Street, where often hold religious activities for all Christian believers.
-The church was built in 1882 and designed according to Gothic architecture that still remains its original beauty.
+It takes approximately 5 minutes to reach Ly Quoc Su Street, located just off Hang Gai.
+This street is home to numerous clothing shops and is the site of the Ly Quoc Su Temple, built in 1131 during the Ly Dynasty, showcasing impressive ancient architecture.
+The end of this street leads to the awe-inspiring Saint Joseph Cathedral, located at 40 Nha Chung Street, where regular religious services are conducted for the Christian community.
+The cathedral was constructed in 1882 and exemplifies Gothic architecture, preserving its historical beauty.

 More: